catan2001/cash/DOCUMENTATION.md

 # Documentation for cash interpreter
 Welcome to the official documentation for the **cash interpreter**.
 This document serves as a comprehensive guide to understanding the features, capabilities, and design principles of the interpreter.

+> [!WARNING]
+> The Interpreter is not in usable state yet.

+Implementation is in GNU C.

 Within this documentation, you will find detailed explanations of:

 - The syntax and semantics of the cash interpreter